Mac Smith Scholarship

 2. Scholarship is open to those pursuing a post-secondary education.
 For example, a community college, college, university, trade school, apprenticeship school, etc.

-4. Application and Essay Submissions are available - click here
+4. Application and Essay Submissions will be available soon.

 Please answer the essay question in the Google Form provided, or mail/email the completed pdf application as noted in the application.
 As a rising high school graduate, please respond to the following question as it pertains to the contents of Mac’s legal report to the 2017 convention (link below) addressing the dramatic legislative attacks on workers’ rights.
 Mac speaks of the moral crisis our county faces in terms of workers protection and their rights.
 How would you respond?